Jump to:

 Why 10×8 Feet for a Summer House?

-A 10×8 summer house is 10 feet long and 8 feet wide, or roughly 3.05 x 2.44 metres.
-The 10-foot length gives you plenty of room to move inside, while the 8-foot width keeps the structure compact.
+A 10×8 summer house comes in at 10 feet long and 8 feet wide, which is roughly 3.5 x 2.44 metres.
+That length gives you decent floor room, while the narrow width keeps it compact.

 What Can You Do With a 10×8 Summer House?